adamwoodcock98/CV/README.md

 With a finance and learning/development background, problem-solving and efficiency have been at the forefront of my professional life.
 However, as an individual, I find my energy through creativity, passion and a drive to be the best possible version of myself.
 I've known software development for the past few years as the perfect way to marry my logical, problem-solving acuity with my desire to create, collaborate, and grow.

-In January of this year, I took the leap and enrolled with Makers Academy.
-Here, coding fundamentals such as pair-programming and agile development, through to full-stack, test-driven MERN applications are taught from day one.
-Alongside best coding practices and an EQ curriculum, Makers has equipped me with the skills I need to integrate into a professional workflow seamlessly.
 As a queer person, bringing a safe, welcoming and personable experience to my team does not only align with my values but with who I am at my core.
 I'm thrilled by the prospect of working in a company where best practices - both technically and personally - are at the beating heart of the team experience.

 ## Technical Experience